 Bacteria in food production

+Bacteria are commonly used in the production of variety of dairy products.
 Bacteria are used to make a wide range of food products.
 The most important bacteria in food manufacturing are Lactobacillus species, also referred to as lactic bacteria.